The Bankrate promise

 Citi® Double Cash Card

 The Blue Cash Everyday® Card from American Express is another no-annual-fee card, and it offers generous cash back rewards on grocery store purchases.
-You can earn 3 percent cash back at U.S. supermarkets, U.S. gas stations and U.S. online retail purchases (on the first $6,000 spent per year on each category, then 1 percent) and 1 percent back on all other purchases.
+You can earn 3 percent cash back at eligible U.S. supermarkets, U.S. gas stations and U.S. online retail purchases (on the first $6,000 spent per year on each category, then 1 percent) and 1 percent back on other eligible purchases.